 The Victorian Government is developing a new Waterways of the West (WoW) Action Plan to ensure that Melbourne’s western waterways are healthy and thriving for years to come, contributing to Melbourne’s identity as a vibrant and liveable city.
 The Action Plan will be released in late 2020.

-Waterways include rivers, streams and creeks and are essential to the liveability of local neighbourhoods, community health and the broader environment.
-Waterways have special cultural significance for Traditional Owners and Aboriginal Victorians; encompassing spiritual, cultural, social, economic and environment values.
+Waterways are essential to community health, to the liveability of local neighbourhoods and to the broader environment.
+Rivers, streams and creeks have special significance for Traditional Owners and Aboriginal Victorians, encompassing cultural, spiritual, social, economic and environmental values.

-The WoW MAC is the next step in delivering on the Yarra River Action Plan, which recognised the need to reconsider the planning and policy context for other urban waterways including the Maribyrnong and Werribee rivers.
+The WoW Action Plan is the next step in delivering on the Yarra River Action Plan, which recognises the need to reconsider the planning and policy context for other urban waterways including the Maribyrnong and Werribee Rivers.

 Appointment of the MAC and scope

 The members of the Waterways of the West Ministerial Advisory Committee represent a diversity of expertise and a depth of experience.
 These members were selected for their high-level expertise in water management, local government, urban design, and Aboriginal values of water, and their ability to think strategically and engage with communities.

 Chris Chesterfield chairs the Ministerial Advisory Committee and is a nationally recognised leader in waterway and urban water management.
 He is Chairperson of the Victorian Environmental Water Holder, and a leading strategic thinker and research leader at the Cooperative Research Centre for Water Sensitive Cities.
 Chris chaired the advisory committee Ministerial Advisory Committee members that led to the establishment of landmark reforms to protect the Yarra River (Birrarung) and now also chairs the Birrarung Council of Wurundjeri Woi Wurrung Elders and community, which acts as the ‘voice of the river’.